How to open an .evtx file (5 methods, no install required)

 Which method to use when

-- You need to script a one-off extraction:
+- Scripted one-off extraction:

-- You're building a pipeline in Python:
+- Building a pipeline in Python:

 python-evtx.